Dannflower/edit-desktop-files/README.md

 # Edit Desktop Files GNOME Shell Extension

+![Screenshot from 2024-09-28 18-21-00](https://github.com/user-attachments/assets/bcdee9ae-2886-47ac-a914-1a01d0f009ec)

-Adds an `Edit` button to the popup-menu displayed when right-clicking app icons in the 'App Grid'.
+Adds an `Edit` button to the pop-up menu displayed when right-clicking app icons in the app grid or dash.
 When clicked, it opens the `.desktop` file backing that app icon.

-![Screenshot from 2024-09-28 18-21-00](https://github.com/user-attachments/assets/bcdee9ae-2886-47ac-a914-1a01d0f009ec)
+Includes support for custom edit commands, allowing the user wish to specify another program or additional options when opening the file.

 ## Development